ashok-cs/PSP/pyhthon-fdp-agenda.md

 # Python - FDP 2
 ## Agenda
 ### Forenoon
+1. How to debug small programs
-1. Use coder-dojo.sh to run non-test versions and  the style guide checker(PEP8).
+2. Use coder-dojo.sh to run non-test versions and  the style guide checker(PEP8).
-2. Random matrix challenge
+3. Random matrix challenge
-3. Swap research quiz
+4. Swap research quiz
-4. GCD using prime factorization
+5. GCD using prime factorization
-5. Python attributes
+6. Python attributes
-6. Handling command line arguments
+7. Handling command line arguments

 ### Afternoon
-7. Quick sort (Mr. Nandakumar and Mr. Vivek)
+8. Quick sort (Mr. Nandakumar and Mr. Vivek)
-8. Insertion sort
+9. Insertion sort
-9. Algorithmic challenge (Presentation on favorite algorithms)
+10. Algorithmic challenge (Presentation on favorite algorithms)

 ### Pre FDP Tasks, if not done:
 1. All of you must enable "watch" on the FDP repository